sfigg/commercialization-public/test/wpt/wpr-command-line-options.md

 ## DisablePeriodicSnapshot

-Use this option to disable periodic snapshots for all processes specified by the **enableperiodicsnapshot** option.
+The **DisablePeriodicSnapshot** option disables periodic snapshots for all processes specified by the **enableperiodicsnapshot** option.

 ### Syntax